European Gambling Law

 In response to the questions referred for a preliminary ruling the Court stated that:

-- National legislation which prohibits the pursuit of the activities of collecting, taking, booking and forwarding offers of bets, in particular bets on sporting events, without a licence or a police authorisation issued by the Member State concerned, constitutes a restriction on the freedom of establishment and the freedom to provide services provided for in Articles 43 EC and 49 EC respectively.
+• National legislation which prohibits the pursuit of the activities of collecting, taking, booking and forwarding offers of bets, in particular bets on sporting events, without a licence or a police authorisation issued by the Member State concerned, constitutes a restriction on the freedom of establishment and the freedom to provide services provided for in Articles 43 EC and 49 EC respectively.

-- It is for the national courts to determine whether, in so far as national legislation limits the number of operators active in the betting and gaming sector, it genuinely contributes to the objective of preventing the exploitation of activities in that sector for criminal or fraudulent purposes.
+• It is for the national courts to determine whether, in so far as national legislation limits the number of operators active in the betting and gaming sector, it genuinely contributes to the objective of preventing the exploitation of activities in that sector for criminal or fraudulent purposes.

-- Articles 43 EC and 49 EC must be interpreted as precluding national legislation, such as that at issue in the main proceedings, which excludes and, moreover, continues to exclude - from the betting and gaming sector operators in the form of companies whose shares are quoted on the regulated markets.
+• Articles 43 EC and 49 EC must be interpreted as precluding national legislation, such as that at issue in the main proceedings, which excludes and, moreover, continues to exclude - from the betting and gaming sector operators in the form of companies whose shares are quoted on the regulated markets.

-- Articles 43 EC and 49 EC must be interpreted as precluding national legislation, such as that at issue in the main proceedings, which imposes a criminal penalty on persons such as the defendants in the main proceedings for pursuing the organised activity of collecting bets without a licence or a police authorisation as required under the national legislation, where those persons were unable to obtain licences or authorisations because that Member State, in breach of Community law, refused to grant licences or authorisations to such persons.
+• Articles 43 EC and 49 EC must be interpreted as precluding national legislation, such as that at issue in the main proceedings, which imposes a criminal penalty on persons such as the defendants in the main proceedings for pursuing the organised activity of collecting bets without a licence or a police authorisation as required under the national legislation, where those persons were unable to obtain licences or authorisations because that Member State, in breach of Community law, refused to grant licences or authorisations to such persons.

-Second, the judgement makes it clear that where a country's gambling laws do not adhere to the strict guidelines now laid down in EU case law, it is not permitted to prohibit from its betting and gaming sector companies that are listed on Europe's stock markets.
+Second, the judgement made it clear that where a country's gambling laws do not adhere to the strict guidelines now laid down in EU case law, it is not permitted to prohibit from its betting and gaming sector companies that are listed on Europe's stock markets.
 So, where a country continues to flaunt EU gambling law, through, for example, the blatant advertising of gambling services, that country is not entitled to exclude the llikes of BWIN, Ladbrokes, Power Leisure, William Hill and Sportingbet from operating in its market.

 In Case E-1/06, the EFTA Surveillance Authority made an application for a declaration that the Kingdom of Norway, by adopting Act No 90 of 29 August 2003 Relating to Amendments to the Gaming and Lottery Legislation, which introduced a monopoly for the State-owned undertaking Norsk Tipping AS to operate gaming machines in Norway, had infringed Articles 31 and 36 of the EEA Agreement.
 The Court rejected the Applicant's claim that the contested legislation was contrary to EEA law because it in reality pursued illegitimate aims.